hwdsl2/self-hosted-ai-stack/stacks/voice-chat/README.md

 }
 ```

+> [!IMPORTANT]
-**Important:** AnythingLLM includes its own user authentication system — set a strong password on first setup when exposing the service to the internet.
+> AnythingLLM includes its own user authentication system — set a strong password on first setup when exposing the service to the internet.

 ## Backup and restore